Ennodia vs Mixture-of-Agents and Ensembles

-Mixture-of-Agents explores layered LLM aggregation, where models use outputs from previous layers to improve the final answer.
+Mixture-of-Agents explores layered large language model aggregation.
+Models use outputs from previous layers to improve the final answer.
 Other ensemble work studies majority rules, voting, or task-specific aggregation over multiple model outputs.

-Ennodia is adjacent, but it is not primarily a benchmark ensemble or formal voting engine.
+Ennodia uses some related ideas, but it is not primarily a benchmark ensemble or formal voting engine.

-Section titled “Choose MoA or an Ensemble When”- You are designing an inference strategy.
+Section titled “Choose Mixture-of-Agents or an Ensemble When”- You define an inference strategy.

 - You want a repeatable aggregation method over model outputs.